Optimizing Regular Expressions via Rewrite-Guided Synthesis: Abstract

 \section{Abstract}

-Expression simplification is an important task necessary in a variety of domains, e.g., compilers, digital logic design, etc. Syntax-guided synthesis (SyGuS) with a cost function can be used for this purpose, but ordered enumeration through a large space of candidate expressions can be expensive.
+Regular expressions are pervasive in modern systems.
+Many real-world regular expressions are inefficient, sometimes to the extent that they are vulnerable to complexity-based attacks, and while much research has focused on \textit{detecting} inefficient regular expressions or \textit{accelerating} regular expression matching at the hardware level, we investigate automatically \textit{transforming} regular expressions to remove inefficiencies.
+We reduce this problem to general \textit{expression optimization}, an important task necessary in a variety of domains even beyond compilers, e.g., digital logic design, etc. Syntax-guided synthesis (SyGuS) with a cost function can be used for this purpose, but ordered enumeration through a large space of candidate expressions can be prohibitively expensive.
 Equality saturation is an alternative approach which allows efficient construction and maintenance of expression equivalence classes generated by rewrite rules, but the procedure may not reach saturation, meaning global minimality cannot be confirmed.
-We present a new approach called rewrite-guided synthesis (ReGiS), in which a unique interplay between SyGuS and equality saturation-based rewriting helps to overcome these problems, resulting in an efficient, scalable framework for expression simplification.
-We demonstrate the flexibility and practicality of our approach by applying ReGiS to regular expression denial of service (ReDoS) attack prevention.
-Many real-world regular expression matching engines are vulnerable to these complexity-based attacks, and while much research has focused on \textit{detecting} vulnerable regular expressions, we allow developers to go further, by automatically \textit{transforming} their regular expressions to remove vulnerabilities.
+We present a new approach called rewrite-guided synthesis (ReGiS), in which a unique interplay between SyGuS and equality saturation-based rewriting helps to overcome these problems, resulting in an efficient, scalable framework for expression optimization.

-\section{Introduction \pages{(3.75 pages)}}
+\section{Introduction \pages{(3 pages)}}

+Because regular expressions and their associated operations (matching, etc.) play such a pivotal role in modern systems, there has been much interest in developing hardware acceleration for regular expressions \cite{DBLP:conf/IEEEpact/YangP11,DBLP:conf/micro/LunterenHHBSA12,DBLP:conf/IEEEpact/CameronSSH0HL14,DBLP:conf/micro/GogteKCDW16,DBLP:journals/tecs/ParraviciniCSPS21,DBLP:conf/pldi/Mamouras22}.
+Our work investigates a complementary approach, namely optimizing regular expressions at the software level.
+Because there are other popular formalisms that share similar properties to regular expressions (e.g., Boolean algebra), we frame the problem in terms of general expression optimization, enabling straightforward extensions in other domains.